openstack-archive/stx-docs/doc/source/installation_guide/2018_10/controller_storage.rst

 When all nodes are Unlocked, Enabled and Available: check 'fm alarm-list' for issues.

-Your StarlingX deployment is now up and running with 2x HA Controllers with Cinder Storage, 1x Compute, 3x Storages and all OpenStack services up and running.
+Your StarlingX deployment is now up and running with 2x HA Controllers with Cinder Storage, 2x Computes and all OpenStack services up and running.
 You can now proceed with standard OpenStack APIs, CLIs and/or Horizon to load Glance Images, configure Nova Flavors, configure Neutron networks and launch Nova Virtual Machines.